DanaeMtz/TRSXgenerator/buildtrsx/README.md

 - zero or one metadata node
 - zero or one sources node
 - zero or one ontology node
-- zero or one dictionary node
+- zero or one dictionaries node
 - zero or many samples node

 ```xml